6 Steps to Rebuild Gut Flora Metabolism

 Short Chain Fatty Acids

-The gut microbiome breaks food down into nutrients.
+The gut flora breaks food down into nutrients.
 It can extract and create nutrients, but it can also rob us of nutrients when an imbalance is present.
-A healthy microbiome will extract short chain fatty acids, which have been proven to protect against diet induced obesity (4).
+A healthy gut flora will extract short chain fatty acids, which have been proven to protect against diet induced obesity (4).

 The main short chain fatty acids found in the colon include butyrate, propionate, and acetate.
 Butyrate and propionate protect against obesity by stimulating the production of satiety hormones and reducing cravings, therefore decreasing the amount of foods ingested by the host.
 Acetate inhibits weight gain regardless of food intake and does not affect the gut hormones like butyrate and propionate do (4).